-My business coach just assigned me the task of figuring out some way of operating, some type of system that would enable me to accomplish my goals, without driving myself crazy with an overwhelming amount of things on my to-do list.
+Have you ever tried to figure out some way of operating, some type of system that would enable you to accomplish your goals, without driving yourself crazy with an overwhelming amount of things on your to-do list?

-Since she knows me pretty well by now, she advised that I take some time to think about this; as my particular brand of suffering from S.O.S.
-(Shine Object Syndrome) is to always want to take advantage of the latest learning opportunity available online.
+I recently decided to take some time to think about this; as my particular brand of suffering from S.O.S.
+(Shiny Object Syndrome) is to always want to take advantage of the latest learning opportunity available online.

-While sneaking a peak at a recent issue of Entrepreneur, I ran across an article by Steve Tobak on The 7 Rules of Personal Productivity.
-Thank you, universe!
+While sneaking a peak at an old issue of Entrepreneur, I ran across an article by Steve Tobak on The 7 Rules of Personal Productivity.

 Tobak goes on to explain that he is successful because he doesn’t follow the common understanding of what productivity requires.
-This is particularly true for his first and third rules:
+This is particularly true for his sixth and seventh rules:

 - Work when you have to, not when you don’t.

 You can check out the rest of his rules and his contrarian point of view by clicking here.
 I’d love to hear your reaction to Steve Tobak’s views, as well as your own thoughts about being productive yourself.
 Please share them in the Comment section.

 Now that’s a man that has no ambition, no creativity, and no need to accomplish much.
 I’m 94 years old and I would never have to work if I didn’t want to.
 I have people here that would wait on me hand and foot if I wanted it.
 But there’s so much good we can be doing.